Altinn/altinn-studio-docs/content/teknologi/altinnstudio/development/handbook/securecoding/_index.md

 All pull requests requires peer review from at least on team member from the Altinn Devops team.

+See active pull requests.

+### Static code analysis

+#### Sonar Cloud

+Every pull request is analyzed by [Sonar Cloud](https://www.sonarcloud.io/github)

+#### LGTM

+[LGTM](https://github.com/marketplace/lgtm) is a code analysis platform for identifying vulnerabilities and preventing them from reaching production.

+This is run for every pull request.

 Each part is important to ensure that Altinn 3 is secure.